 Asked in various different formats that include ‘so what next?’
 ‘Do you have anything lined up?’

-As soon as I hit my final year at University I was bombarded with this question from everyone- relatives, lecturers, friends, neighbours, the window cleaner, even the person behind the checkout…
+As soon as I hit my final year at University I was bombarded with this question from everyone- relatives, friends, lecturers, neighbours, the window cleaner, even the person behind the checkout at the supermarket…

 I didn’t know how to answer.

 I should start by saying that I know most people are only showing an interest but it gets very repetitive when you’re asked it for the 26th time.